 Consciously choose the new emotional response you’d prefer to experience in future encounters of this nature.
-See if you can recall a time in the past where you handled this emotion successfully and found a way to transform it into a learning experience.
+See if you can recall a time in the past when you handled this emotion successfully and found a way to transform it into a learning experience.

 5. Become resilient

 In order to strengthen your resilience, build an emotional fortress.
 Your emotional fortress is a safe place you create in your mind that keeps you strong during difficult times.
-Imagine a special place, your personal sanctuary, that will help you find solace, strength and guidance.
+Imagine a special place, your personal sanctuary, that will help you find solace, strength, and guidance.
 Here, you can communicate with anyone you desire for guidance.
 Use your emotional fortress when you need to remove yourself from your circumstances, which will assist in responding in more desirable ways.

 6. Psychological transformation

-Your thoughts, expectations, self-talk and perceptions all work together to create the reality you experience, and influence the emotions that follow.
+Your thoughts, expectations, self-talk, and perceptions all work together to create the reality you experience and influence the emotions that follow.
 Choose your thoughts consciously and monitor your self-talk for self-sabotaging scripts.

 When you are feeling emotionally drained or charged by negative emotions, center yourself by breathing consciously.
 When we’re stressed or upset, we tend to breathe much higher in the body, up near the top of our lungs and into our shoulders and neck.
 Navigate your breathing back down into the belly.
 Take a few deep, cleansing breaths.